Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 74:
 - By bugpesto.
-- References the Camera Lakitu from Super Mario 64 DS.
+- References the Camera Lakitu from Super Mario 64 DS [fixme].

 ufo 75:
 - By RetroAdvance64.